Updated: May 16

 These conventions are not rooted in hard science concepts or marketing pitches — they are based on common sense regarding the use of tools of any kind.
 You can’t go against human nature.

 Here are top nine tips to take into consideration while making mobile applications.

 It is not a big deal to make an application.
-However, it is a big deal to make an application that will be useful in any comprehensive way and ultimately profitable for the founders.
-Some folks keep ignoring the latter part while pretending that banging head against the wall someday will come to fruition.
+However, it is a big deal to make an application that will be useful in any comprehensive way and ultimately profitable for the startups.
+Some startups keep ignoring the latter part while pretending that banging head against the wall someday will come to fruition.

 To make your app useful, think of your users.

-In order to create an actually successful application, you need to keep a target audience in mind.
-Think about their needs and preferences.
+In order to create a successful application, you need to keep a target audience in mind.
+Think about their needs, preferences and daily problems.
 That is the starting point.
-With that thing locked down, you have half the job done.
+With that locked in, you have half the job done.

-Create use cases to explore what target audience needs and wants from an application.
+Create use cases to explore what the target audience's needs and wants are from an application.
 Count on wide variety factors that affect their behavior.
 Look at the competitors — find a way to differentiate yourself and engage the audience with what you have to offer.